the big picture

 Farmers Markets support sustainable local economies in the face of global challenges.
 They provide low-barrier grassroots opportunities to new and small local farmers, growers, home based food-makers, food artisans, handcrafters and innovators to reach their communities, and offer people reliable weekly places in their community to find wonderful locally made, baked and grown necessities - all with the benefit of low environmental footprint and growing a local, circular economy that keeps money in our local communities.

-We believe that great markets include something for everyone, and that includes a variety of engaging and effective, accessible at-market programs and programming - which, like the market itself, are free to attend and enjoy.
-By building relationships with other local food, arts & community organizations, we are able forge partnerships that amplify our collective impact for the benefit of all people in our communities.
+We believe that great farmers markets include something for everyone, and that includes a variety of engaging and accessible at-market programs and programming - which, like the market itself, are free to attend and enjoy.
+By building relationships with other local food, arts & community service organizations, we are able forge partnerships that amplify our collective impact for the benefit of all people in our communities.

-The Original Placemakers - Opportunity Knocks
+The Original Placemakers

 Activate, regulate and positively impact the use of a public space